The more we buy online, the more gets delivered, and we want it delivered faster.

 Amazon have set the bar and we can pretty much anticipate the normalisation of 1 hour delivery for goods bought online.
 And it will incrementally come to be.

+Other courier companies are catching up though, with many offering services like same day delivery, driving innovation further forwards.
 But for the 1-hour delivery to become standardised, and we can assume it will as it is the market drives it, a lot needs to happen behind the scenes.

 Will it ultimately become a contest of sorts: In the blue corner, Amazon, with the optimisation of distribution at scale with end to end service using end to end systems… In the red corner, local retail supported by optimised local delivery, the likes of Deliveroo, and the one who could probably take it all, Uber for everything.